bit-nap/eStore-Project-Fall-2022/docs/DesignDoc.md

 The only concern we have is that we have missed a requirement for a story when designing our acceptance criteria.
 For example, during the designing of our login user story, we did not explicitly state that a user must be logged in to delete their account.
-Therefore, during the implementation, the delete button was implemented such that any user could delete any account as long as they new the account's username.
+Therefore, during the implementation, the delete button was implemented such that any user could delete any account as long as they knew the account's username.
 We have since corrected this bug.
 However, we are now aware our acceptance criteria may have not been explicitly clear as to all that needed to be covered.
-Therefore it is possible current user stories pass all acceptance criteria but may still have bugs we did not consider during the design of the user story.
+Therefore, it is possible current user stories pass all acceptance criteria but may still have bugs we did not consider during the design of the user story.

 ### Unit Testing and Code Coverage